 In the age of digital photography, where high-resolution images are just a click away, it’s fascinating to look back at the evolution of photography and the once-popular technologies.

 One such technology was the Kodak Photo Disk, a compact storage medium introduced by Kodak in the late 1990s.
-While these disks were convenient at the time, their tiny image size and poor quality make them unsuitable for scanning and preservation today.
+While these disks were convenient then, their tiny image size and poor quality make them unsuitable for scanning and preservation today.

 A Snapshot of Kodak Photo Disks: